ArashAzma/BACKGAMMON/README.md

 ## Ending the game

 When players have 15 Free pieces it will send a message with the board using a FINISHED_GAME protocoll.
 It well then wait for a response.
 The server analysis the board and sends a message to the client based on the board state.
-If the game has ended the player sends a message to other player and they disconnect.
+If the game has ended the player sends a message to other player, Then they get a choice of playing with the same person again or going back to the lobby to play with another person.